cyverse-austria/ansible-k8s-centos7/README.md

 ## preq

 Be sure to have a reasonably internet connection.
 Otherwise there could be timeouts during package installation.
 Remove ansible cache! if you have one.
+There has to be as user with passwordless ssh and passwordless sudo access or root is allowed to login without a password.

 ### install required ansible roles